All Episodes

 If he had been a Democrat, he'd have two Nobel Peace Prizes for now.

-He'd he'd get a Nobel Peace Prize for Azerbaijan and Armenia have been at war for 30-something years.
+He'd get a Nobel Peace Prize for Azerbaijan and Armenia have been at war for 30-something years.

-Rwando, Congo, then a bloodbath.
+Rwando, Congo, been a bloodbath.

-Remember Hotel Rwanda?
+Remember, Hotel Rwanda?

 I mean, he ended those things and nobody gave him any credit for it.

-Russia is either going to accept an honorable just outcome.
+Russia is either going to accept an honorable, just outcome.

 We're not out to humiliate Russia.